 These platforms also comply with multiple international regulations ensuring the signatures you may capture are valid in multiple countries around the world.

-4 Workarounds to add an e-signature to Google Forms
+4 Workarounds to add a signature to Google Forms

 Here are the 4 easiest ways to add an online signature to Google Forms:

 1. Install a signature add-on for Google Forms

 You can add a signature add-on for Google Forms by using the Google Workspace Marketplace.

 - Step 1: Go to the menu at the top left corner of the screen and click Add-ons, then select Get Add-Ons to open the Google Workspace Marketplace.